How to Use Dark Chocolate for Baking | Beginners Advice

 What is Compound Chocolate?

-Compound chocolate substitutes the two main ingredients: cocoa butter with a vegetable oil and chocolate liquor with cocoa powder.
-These ingredients make it more affordable and also much easier to work with, as it does not require a tempering process.
-Simply melt and use.
+Compound chocolate substitutes the two main ingredients: it replaces cocoa butter with vegetable oil and chocolate liquor with cocoa powder.
+These ingredients make most compound chocolate more affordable and also much easier to work with, as it does not require a tempering process.
+It's extremely easy to use as well.
+Simply melt and incorporate it into your baked goods.
+Compound chocolate is the best option for beginners who are unfamiliar with the tempering process.

 Baking with Dark Compound Chocolate